NISYSLAB/Emory-BMI-GSoC/README.md

 **9) Planned GSoC work hours**

-This year, students are expected a 18 hours a week of contribution (as opposed to 2020 and previous editions which expected a full-time commitment of 35 hours).
-Please indicate the work hours (including the timezone), that you hope to work on your project.
+This year, the full-time projects are expected a 35 hours a week contribution (large project) and half-time projects are expected a 18 hours a week contribution (medium size project).
+Please indicate your choice of the project length.
+All project ideas have an indication how we see a project to be (full-time, half-time, or a potential/flexibility to be either based on the contributor's proposal).

+Please also indicate the work hours (including the timezone), that you hope to work on your project.

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**